 1 cup frozen unsweetened cranberries

-optional toppings: raw pistachios, diced persimmon, cranberry compote (frozen cranberries heated and mixed with a touch of honey), orange zest, or toppings of choice
+optional toppings: pistachios, diced persimmon, frozen cranberries or cranberry compote (frozen cranberries heated and mixed with a touch of honey or maple syrup), orange zest, granola, diced Giddy Yo cacao bar, nut butter, or toppings of choice

 Cover and refrigerate overnight, or for a minimum of 6 hours.